prebid/prebid.github.io/dev-docs/modules/gdprEnforcement.md

 * We have evidence of consent for any purpose between 2 and 10, and the vendor is excepted through `softVendorException` in at least one of: `basicAds`, `personalizedAds`, or `measurement`;
 * The vendor is excepted through `vendorExceptions` in at least one of `basicAds`, `personalizedAds`, or `measurement`.

-This behavior can be changed to the same "basic enforcement" algorithm described above, tied to TCF Purpose 4, by setting `eidsRequireP4consent: true` on a `personalizedAds` rule:
+This behavior can be changed to the same "basic enforcement" algorithm described above, tied to TCF Purpose 4, by setting `eidsRequireP4Consent: true` on a `personalizedAds` rule:

     ```javascript
       ...
       rules: [{
         purpose: "personalizedAds",
-        eidsRequireP4consent
+        eidsRequireP4Consent: true
       }]
     ```